therobotinitiative/koopacomposite/README.md

 I try to follow.
 This is something that should be taken into account only if you plan to make pull requests or become a contributor for this project.
 Yeah like that would ever happen.

+When there are enough JUnit tests to test the functionality then this library can achieve release status.
+Before that it will stay as snapshot.
+This is basically the release plan.
+This library is so small that there is no need to overshoot this part of the development.